PC

 Understanding the Electronic Component Supply Chain: From Fab to Distributor

-When you buy an STM32F103C8T6 for $3.50, that price represents a journey through 4-6 intermediaries — each adding cost, lead time, and risk.
+When you buy an STM32F103C8T6 for $3.50, that price has passed through 4-6 intermediaries — each adding cost, lead time, and risk.

 The Supply Chain Layers